PostgREST/postgrest/docs/tutorials/tut1.rst

     "exp": 123456789
   }

-**NOTE**: Don't forget to change the dummy epoch value :code:`123456789` in the snippet above to the epoch value returned by the psql command.
+**NOTE**: Don't forget to change the dummy epoch value :code:`123456789` in the snippet above to the epoch value returned by the :code:`psql` command.

 Copy the updated token as before, and save it as a new environment variable.